aFunnyStrange/scrapy_cffi/docs/usage/2-spiders.md

 ```

 ### 1.2.3 errRet
 The default error handler.
-If a request has an errback set, this method will be used by default.
+If a request has an errback set, this method can be used by default.

 ---

-`scrapy_cffi` provides two spider base classes: `Spider` and `RedisSpider`, consistent with Scrapy's design — one class per spider.
+`scrapy_cffi` provides two spider base classes: `Spider`, `RedisSpider` and `RabbitmqSpider`, consistent with Scrapy's design — one class per spider.